itsjustmithun/Accenture-Tekstac/README.md

 Functions:

 ## Pull Request Summary
-**Summary of the Pull Request:**

-This pull request updates the dependency `junit` from version 4.12 to 4.13.1.
-The release notes for version 4.13.1 and earlier versions are linked in the description.
+This pull request updates the JUnit dependency from version 3.8.1 to 4.13.1.
+The changes include security fixes and new features in the updated version.

-**Key changes:**

-- JUnit has been updated to version 4.13.1.
-- The release notes for version 4.13.1, 4.13, and earlier versions can be found at the links provided.
-- Several bug fixes and enhancements have been made to JUnit, including:
-  - Reworking of exception testing.
-  - Improvement of Javadoc formatting.
-  - Fixing of broken links.
-  - Improvement of backward compatibility.
-- This update was automated by Dependabot and can be configured for future updates.

-**Note:** If any conflicts arise, Dependabot will resolve them automatically unless manually altered.
-Dependabot accepts comments to trigger actions such as rebasing, recreating, merging, and more.
+**Security Fix:**
+- The pull request fixes a local information disclosure vulnerability in `TemporaryFolder` in Java 1.7 or later versions.

+**New Features:**
+- It allows custom runners to make `FrameworkField` instances in addition to `FrameworkMethod` instances, by making the `FrameworkField` constructor public.

+The changes are summarized in the release notes for JUnit 4.13.1.